Pomona-ITS/DailyChallenges/Virtualization.md

 Here is a fun article on [Oracle's VirtualBox](https://www.virtualbox.org/) vs VMWare Workstation: https://www.bouncegeek.com/vmware-vs-virtualbox-comparison/

+And the step-by-step instructions for the installation: https://www.virtualbox.org/manual/UserManual.html#virt-why-useful

 Just the installation should not take that long.
 *If your laptop is struggling with RAM or disk space, don't do it.